moviandev/NodejsCLI-/README.md

 `$ cryptoCurrency check price --cur=USD`

 To filter by crypto coin you can run:
+`$ cryptoCurrency check price --coin=BTC`

+To filter by crypto coin and currency you can run:
 `$ cryptoCurrency check price --coin=BTC --cur=USD`

 ## Help